pkic/pkimm/categories/certificate-management/_index.md

   * Automated certificate renewal
 * Documented revocation process
   * Documented revocation procedures, both for subjects and administrators
-  * If suspension is used the un-revocation process
+  * If suspension is used the process to lift (or remove) suspension
   * Documented contact points for reports in the organizations or from relying parties
   * List of relying parties that depend on updated revocation information
 * Documented Certificate status service